jacobsoo/MalConfig/README.md

 Flag icons are provided by [famfamfam](http://www.famfamfam.com/lab/icons/flags/)

+The decoders were mostly making use of [Androguard](https://github.com/androguard) to extract the C2 or malware authors' credentials

 Currently, there are 70 configs extracted from Android Malware.

 The data is accurate as of 13th January 2019.